-With a 2 HP motor the Vevor Plucker is the most powerful model in its price range, and contains more fingers that any other – 56 on the barrel, 50 on the chassis.
-It is therefore able to pluck a chicken at a remarkably fast rate – just 10 seconds.
+With a 2 HP motor, the Vevor Plucker is the most powerful model in its price range and contains more fingers than any other – 56 on the barrel, 50 on the chassis.
+It is, therefore, able to pluck a chicken at a remarkably fast rate – just 10 seconds.

 It features a 20-inch tub, so you can pluck more than one chicken at a time too.

 This plucker is easier to transport than any other thanks to its 4 wheels that can handle all kinds of terrain.
 It is also easy to clean as the machine connects directly with your hose and water supply.

 If you want an even larger and more powerful plucker that can accommodate more birds, Vevor also manufactures a more powerful option.
 It has a 23.5-inch tub to accommodate 4-6 chickens at a time, and a 3 HP motor.

 A large tub, powerful motor, and very rugged construction makes the EZPLUCKER EZ-151 perfect for large-scale operations.Check Pricing

 The EZPLUCKER EZ-151 is a bit of a beast, weighing 145 pounds.
 If you need a plucker with a large tub (23 inches), and want to defeather a bird clean very quickly, look no further.

 With more fingers than any other (129), and a 1 HP motor that operates at a whopping 1,700 RPM for very fast plucking (10-30 seconds), the EZ-151 is a firm favorite when processing volume and speed matters.